Popils: Secret Round

 After completing the game "perfectly", and viewing the alternative ending, the player is given the chance to continue once more.
 If the player chooses to continue they're taken to a secret stage, Round 0, which has to be completed using a gameplay trick the player has not seen before in any of the other 100 stages of the game.
 The player can continue over and over and keep trying to beat Round 0.
 If the player powers off the console before they complete Round 0 and have activated the Resume feature they will be able to try it again the next time they load the game.
 If the player is not using the Resume feature, or when prompted chooses End rather than Continue, there is no way to get back to it during normal gameplay and the game will need to be completed "perfectly" again.

 Map edit, and Edited game

 In map edit the player can create their own stages and test them, up to 30 stages can be saved on the cartridge.
 A stage must feature the boy and princess, can have 0-7 enemies, and if doors are used there must be two of each.
 Note all the normal game stages also follow the same rules.
 The Japanese manual includes screenshots of a selection of 10 stages that are not otherwise available in the game, that can be entered into the map editor and played.

+Reception

+Popils was met with generally favorable reviews.
+Readers of the Japanese Sega Saturn Magazine voted to give the game a 7.75 out of 10 score, ranking among Game Gear titles at the number 34 spot in a 1995 public poll.